-This BRLF enhances Maine DEP's (MEDEP) current Brownfields Program by providing an additional source of funding for remediation of brownfield sites.
-MEDEP has identified over 20 sites as having high redevelopment potential and a complete brownfields assessment, but due to lack of funding have not been cleaned up.
+This BRLF enhances DEP's current Brownfields Program by providing an additional source of funding for remediation of brownfield sites.
+DEP has identified sites as having high redevelopment potential and a complete brownfields assessment, but due to lack of funding have not been cleaned up.
 Previously, public funds were not available for private businesses to clean-up hazardous substance sites.
-Low interest loans through the BRLF, along with MEDEP technical support under the 128(a) program, allow eligible parties to tackle costly contamination issues so that these areas can be returned to productive use.
+Low interest loans through the BRLF, along with DEP technical support under the 128(a) program, allow eligible parties to tackle costly contamination issues so that these areas can be returned to productive use.
 BRLF funds are an added resource to leverage private developer funds, municipal funds and/or state funds.

 For more information on the Brownfields Revolving Loan Fund Program please visit: http://www.maine.gov/dep/spills/brownfields/index.html.